acne

 • Resorcinol is a less common ingredient used to remove dead skin cells.

 • Topical or oral antibiotics have an anti-inflammatory effect and kill the bacteria that cause pimples.
-Usually, antibiotics are only used for a short time, so that your body does not build up resistance and you are susceptible to infections.
+Typically, antibiotics are only used for a short time, so that your body does not build up resistance and you are susceptible to infections.

 • Prescription creams such as retinoic acid or benzoyl peroxide are often stronger than over-the-counter treatments.
-They work to reduce excess sebum production.
+They work to reduce excessive sebum production.
 Benzoyl peroxide serves as a bactericidal agent that prevents the resistance of acne-causing bacteria to antibiotics.
 It also has moderate comedone destroying and anti-inflammatory properties.

 Your doctor may recommend procedures to treat severe acne and prevent scarring.
 These procedures work by removing damaged skin and reducing oil production.
 They contain: